 Bucks Lane Barn, Bucks Lane, Wicklewood, Norfolk.

-En-Plan were approached to act as the Planning & Architectural Consultants for a a revised barn conversion application that EN-PLAN were able to secure which saw a much improved layout, increased floorpsace and an additional bedroom which added value straight away.
+En-Plan were approached to act as the Planning & Architectural Consultants for a a revised barn conversion application at Bucks Lane Barn near Wymondham.
+EN-PLAN were able to secure a new conversion which saw a much improved layout, increased floorpsace and an additional bedrooms which added value straight away.
 We have worked alongsde the applicants and revised the design where necessary and more recently revised the garage design to meet the applicants requirements.
-The prohject is nearing conpletion and more pictures will be added on completion.

 Barn Off Buck's Lane Wicklewood Norfolk